 The physical button and touch display controls the entire workings of the Polar Ignite watch.

 The back of the watch houses Polar’s Precision Prime optical heart rate tech.
 As an indication of how confident Polar is of their OHR’s accuracy, the Polar Ignite can further read heart rate variability (HRV) on top heart rate from the wrist.
-This watch can also read heart rate under water by default with the on-board sensors.
+This watch can also read heart rate under water by default with the on-board sensors and the results are indeed impressive.

 Also, any 20mm standard watch straps with quick release pins will fit the Polar Ignite and give it a fresh look for accessorizing.